SettleMint

 Select issuer

-Choose who will be the trusted issuer by selecting an existing user from the dropdown or entering a valid identity address manually.
+Select an existing user from the dropdown or enter a valid identity address.
 The user must have completed onboarding and have an on-chain identity.

 Identity address required

-Trusted issuers are registered based on their identity address, not their EOA (wallet address).
+DALP registers the issuer by identity address, not by EOA wallet address.
 The issuer must have a deployed on-chain identity contract.

 Already a trusted issuer

-If the user is already listed as a trusted issuer, use Edit topics from the trusted issuers table to update their topic assignments instead of adding them again.
+If the user is already listed, use Edit topics from the table to update topic assignments instead of adding the issuer again.

 Choose verification topics